Ephigenia/ikea-availability-checker/README.md

 ## Ideas

-* include all Germany IKEA Location ids
+[X] include all Germany IKEA Location ids
-* find out why some product ids need a "S" in front
-* find out which errors could occor or if there are limits
-* web interface instead of cli
+[ ] include other countries like Austria (just with `at/de` instead of `de/de` in the uri) [ ] find out why some product ids need a "S" in front [ ] find out which errors could occor or if there are limits [ ] web interface instead of cli
-* variable list of products
+[ ] variable list of products
 * one kind of notification (e-mail)